ranabahr55/wake_word/README.md

 1. Click **⚙ Train Voice** on the home screen
 2. Stay quiet for 2 seconds — the room noise floor is measured
 3. Say a wake phrase **10 times** when prompted
-4. Each attempt is transcribed by Whisper to confirm the phrase was heard correctly — mismatches prompt a retry rather than counting silently
-5. The threshold is saved to `config.json` and applied automatically on every future run
+4. The threshold is saved to `config.json` and applied automatically on every future run

 > Training is fully isolated — the main recognition loop is blocked while training owns the microphone, so the assistant cannot be accidentally woken mid-session.